 The aim of these roles is to build up expertise relevant to AI public policy, and then contribute to solving the AI policy challenge described earlier.
 Eventually this will likely involve activities such as developing and implementing coordination mechanisms, and brokering verifiable agreements between key players that may develop advanced AI systems.11

 There is a spectrum of activities from research to implementation

 Broadly, we can categorize work on AI policy as falling on a spectrum from research to implementation.

 By research we mean identifying potential problems and developing solutions to the problems posed by the development and deployment of advanced AI systems.
 By implementation we mean helping to make sure existing policy proposals are successfully put into practice.
 A more fine-grained description of the spectrum between research and implementation is given in this footnote.12

-At the research end of the spectrum are people like Prof. Allan Dafoe, who leads the Center for the Governance of AI group at Oxford University’s Future of Humanity Institute.
+At the research end of the spectrum are people like Prof. Allan Dafoe, who leads the Governance of AI group at Oxford University’s Future of Humanity Institute.
 Allan does international relations research into the AI policy challenge.
 Researchers tend to focus on more high-level questions about how key actors should respond.

 At the implementation end of the spectrum are people who translate high-level academic policy papers into concrete proposals for how policy and laws should be changed.
 It also includes the people responsible for getting proposals passed, and making sure policy changes are actually implemented and enforced once they’re agreed on.
 Terah Lyons, arguably fit into this category when she worked at OSTP, developing policy on AI within the US Government.